nanovazquez/reactjs-training/exercise-2/README.md

 1. Next, we'll create the user's reducers.
 They are in charge of modeling our new app's state after receiving user action.
 Since we defined two actions, it makes sense to define two reducers.
 Paste the following code in a filed named **reducers.ts**, located inside the **src/domains/user** folder:

+    Note that:
+    * We define an initial state, similar to what we have in the `<App />` component.
+    * We don't mutate the state.
+Instead, we create a copy of it.
+    * We only change what we want to change.
+The rest remains the same.

     ```js
     import { handleActions } from 'redux-actions';
     import actions from './actions';